 Led by Irish dance and theatre maker Emma Martin, United Fall's work is known for it's ambitious, multidisciplinary work of a highly visual and atmospheric nature.

 Emma Martin began creating shows in 2010, following a sabbatical as a ballet dancer during which she obtained a degree in Drama and Theatre Studies and Russian from Trinity College, Dublin.
-From 2010 to 2014 she made work as Emma Martin Dance (Listowel Syndrome, Dogs and Tundra).
+From 2010 to 2014 she made work as Emma Martin Dance.

 The shows have been presented by Dublin Fringe Festival, commissioned by Dublin Dance Festival and co-produced by Dublin Theatre Festival.

 United Fall is company in residence at Visual Centre for Contemporary Art and associate artist of Dance Ireland.

 Recent productions Emma has collaborated on include: Arlington (Landmark/ Galway International Arts Festival 2016, Abbey Theatre, St. Ann's Warehouse), Danse, Morob (Olwen Fouéré/ The Emergency Room), Taming of the Shrew (Shakespeare’s Globe Theatre 2016), Romeo & Juliet (Gate Theatre, Dublin 2015), Luck Just Kissed You Hello (HotForTheatre/ Galway International Arts Festival 2015), Teh Internet is a Serious Business (Royal Court 2014).